-Home to the Honors Living Learning Community (LLC), East Village houses all first-year Honors students as well as some upperclass Honors students.
+Home to the Honors Living Learning Community (LLC), East Village houses all first-year Honors students as well as some upper class Honors students.
 East Village enjoys close proximity to the center of campus, featuring both suite and apartment-style dormitory accommodations.
-Amenities include laundry facilities, multimedia and study lounges, on-site mail delivery, bicycle storage, and centralized air conditioning.
-With classrooms on the lower floors, Honors students may take some classes in their residence hall.

-Two Honors Faculty in Residence live with the Honors community: Professor Michael Hoppmann (Department of Communication Studies) and Professor Tom Vicino (Department of Political Science).
-Professors Shan Mohammed (Department of Health Sciences) and Marilyn Minus (Department of Mechanical & Industrial Engineering) also play an active role in supporting Honors Living Learning Communities (LLCs).
+Two Honors Faculty-in-Residence live with the Honors community: Professor Michael Hoppmann (Department of Communication Studies) and Professor Tom Vicino (Department of Political Science).
 These faculty provide on-going Honors programming, and interact with students informally every day.
-Honors Living Learning Assistants (HLLA’s), upperclass Honors students will also live in East Village to enrich and support the student-directed programming of the Honors LLCs.
+Honors Living Learning Assistants (HLLA’s), upper class Honors students also live in East Village to enrich and support the student-directed programming of the Honors LLCs.
+In addition, each Honors Living Learning Community has a dedicated faculty member or professional staff member who serves as a “Consultant,” guiding the community as they pursue experiences related to the theme of the LLC.

-In addition to East Village, upperclass Honors students may choose to live in West Village C. This residence hall offers apartment-style accommodations, accommodating 3, 4, or 5 individual students.
-Amenities include laundry facilities, on-site mail delivery, and centralized air conditioning.
+In addition to East Village, upper class Honors students may choose to live in other residence halls on campus that offer dedicated housing to Honors students, including West Village C. This residence hall offers apartment-style accommodations, accommodating 3, 4, or 5 individual students.

 Honors Professor of the Practice